umanni/Fullstack-Developer/README.md

 - Push to remote in 2 weeks (date will be checked from branch creation/assigned date)

 # Requirements:
-- Latest version of stack
+- Latest version of the stack
 - Write unit and integration tests
 - Deviver with a working Dockerfile
 - Use docker-compose.yml if needed